Followers

 resistance and rebellion

-Next, we will look at some of the tradecraft, which I call spycraft, used during the time of the Yankee Doodle Spies.
+Next, we'll examine some of the tradecraft, which I call spycraft, used during the time of the Yankee Doodle Spies.

 No comments: